-The English department offers a wide array of courses in English, American and world literature, writing and theater.
+The Hood College Department of English and Communication Arts offers a wide array of courses in English, American and world literature, writing and theater.
 The major prepares students to teach and to work in business and other fields (law, publishing, library science) where careful analysis and clear, effective language skills are essential.

 A high degree of literacy is a valuable skill, and is enhanced by exposure to a wide range of great written works.
 The department's approach to literature promotes the following: